 I’m getting to that point in my life where most of my friends are graduating college and moving to other parts of the world, so in order to give them the proper sendoff we usually go out to dinner a few days before they leave.
 Most recently, a group of us from Temple’s Education Abroad Office decided to go to Mixto to celebrate one friend’s graduation and another’s move to Los Angeles.

-This Latin American restaurant is a pretty popular spot and, not knowing we had to make reservations for a Tuesday night, we ended up sitting at their coffee bar and ordering off their happy hour menu there.
+This Latin American restaurant is a pretty popular spot and, not knowing we had to make reservations for a Tuesday night, we ended up sitting at their coffee bar and ordering off the happy hour menu there.
 While we didn’t mind this as this seating arrangement afforded us some privacy, others who are more particular about where they sit should always make a reservation here, especially since the coffee bar doesn’t offer any forward facing views of the restaurant.
-I wasn’t blown away by the tans and browns that surrounded the wooden tables as I thought the decor seemed a bit boring, but I’m sure most people out there would prefer this view to one of a cappuccino machine.
+I wasn’t blown away by the tans and browns that surrounded the wooden tables as the decor seemed a bit 90s, but I’m sure most people out there would prefer this view to one of a cappuccino machine.

 Once we were seated, we all ordered drinks, which included $5 Margaritas and Mojitos.
 It took a little while for the first round to come out, but our waitress was very attentive, so the wait must have stemmed from the busy bar.
 Despite that, everyone was really pleased with their drinks, the bright lime and mint flavors took us away from a January night and into a summer day.